 This switch is in the header and controls the layout of the messages displayed.
 It looks like this:

 It has two possible values.
-When it is On, the messages are rendered as a flat layout, one under the other, as in the screenshot below:
+When it is On, the messages are rendered as a flat layout, one under the other, as in the screenshot below and only displays the messages that are not replied to or are not marked and handled:

 The other alternative for the Task Mode is to switch it off.
 In this case, messages will come in a hierarchical structure, which will preserve their initial relationship and indentation.
 The layout looks like this: